CodingItWrong/codingitwrong.com/mastodon.md

 Here are my suggestions on how to find an instance:

-* If you're a programmer, go with [mastodon.technology](https://mastodon.technology).
-* If not, check the [Mastodon instance list](https://joinmastodon.org/communities) to see if one jumps out at you as interesting.
+* Check the [Mastodon instance list](https://joinmastodon.org/communities) to see if one jumps out at you as interesting.
 * If none of them does, [mastodon.online](https://mastodon.online) is a good default choice.
 It's run by the developers of Mastodon itself.

 Mastodon has a built-in web client that works well on desktop and mobile.
 You can ask around for recommendations for native mobile app clients, but for my uses on iOS I've found that the web client works best.